naalmrshd/Motors/README.md

   - Stepper Motor Control

-*Inside each folder you'll find the circuit connections and the arduino code using TinkerCad.
+*Inside each folder you will find the circuit connections and the arduino code using TinkerCad.